NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 ---
 ###  Heatmap in R

 To produce a heatmap we will use the R package tidyHeatmap which provides user-friendly commands for heatmap generation.
+Return to the **Practical_session_11_clustering_heatmap.R** script.

 First we will isolate a shortened list of the top 1000 differentially expressed genes by log fold change which we will include in the heatmap: